Advantages of Dental Bridges

 Please contact us today or read more about digital x-ray technology on our website.
 We look forward to sharing our new equipment with you on your next visit to Downtown Nanaimo Dental Group!

 missing tooth nanaimoA missing tooth could be more of a problem than you might imagine.
-Did you know that since each of your teeth depend on one another to keep their position, a missing tooth can cause your teeth to shift and tilt?
+Did you know that since each of your teeth depends on one another to keep their position, a missing tooth can cause your teeth to shift and tilt?

-Another often overlooked fact is how the missing tooth affects your jaw bone.
+Another often overlooked fact is how the missing tooth affects your jawbone.
 Since one of the functions of a tooth is to stimulate bone renewal, once the tooth is gone, the bone quickly starts to recede and disappear.

 All things considered, it’s very important to replace a missing tooth as soon as possible – and dental implants are becoming one of the top choices to do so.